 The hike to the summit only takes around 3 – 3 1/2 hours, depending on the pace you would like to take.
 It’s a perfect day trip outside of the main city.
 As well as the satisfaction of reaching the top, your adventurous side will be well and truly fulfilled after walking through a lava cave, rocky roads, and a river crossing.

-It’s a gorgeous hike, with stunning views, passing through an enchanted cave called Glymshellir, crossing the river Botnsá and then reaching all the way to the top of the waterfall.
-A bit further up you’ll then find the lake Hvalvatn.
+It’s a gorgeous hike with stunning views.
+Also sometimes known as the Botnsdalur Hike, the trail will lead you through Glymshellir cave, across the river Botnsá and up to the top of the waterfall.
+A bit further up you’ll then find the Lake Hvalvatn.

 How do you get to Glymur Waterfall?